LiboRom/urban-lst-prediction-gnn/README.md

 ---

-## License
+# License

-This project is released under the MIT License.
+This project is distributed under the MIT License.